malickabban/epic-dashboard-JB3345/README.md

 ### Bug Fixes
 * Changed API calls so correct patient data is obtained
+* Updated frontend score display so correct data is displayed in each category

 ### Known Issues
 * Several instances of each patient with different data are obtained from the server, need to detect this and diplay all data for each patient on the same screen